learn-co-curriculum/phrg-introduction-to-css-code-along/README.md

 ![][Styled page]

 All the CSS code you need to successfully modify the page is already included but commented out.
-All you need to do is un-comment all `CSS declarations` (`property-name`:`value`) one by one.
+All you need to do is un-comment all the `CSS declarations` (`property-name`:`value`) one by one.
 See the screenshot below:

 ![][Uncomment instructions]